cosmos/cosmos-sdk/README.md

 **TODO**

+## IBC

+Now, let's hook up your personal crypto-currency with the wide world of other currencies, in a distributed, proof-of-stake based exchange.
+Hard, you say?
+Well half the work is already done for you with the [IBC, InterBlockchain Communication, plugin](./ibc.md).
+Now, we just need to get cosmos up and running and time to go and trade.

 ## Deployment

 Up until this point, we have only been testing the code as a stand-alone abci app, which is nice for developing, but it is no blockchain.
 Just a blockchain-ready application.